 Painters’ tape is far better for taping off walls, trim, and other painted surfaces.
 It’s made to be less likely to pull off chips of paint when you remove it.
 It also doesn’t leave the sticky residue that masking tape tends to leave behind.

-The one exception is if you’re taping off glass.
+The one exception is if you’re taping off the glass.
 Masking tape works well on glass, so if you’re painting a window frame, mirror frame, or similar item that borders class, masking tape will be your best bet.

 Never Underestimate the Primer

 One of the keys to getting a great, even finish is priming your walls before you paint your walls.
 The primer evens out small differences in texture and color.
 It also helps paint cover better if you’re painting over a bright or dark color.

 Primer is especially important if you have patches or holes in your wall.
 These materials can interact with paint in a different way so the texture looks different.
-A primer will even it out so you that after you paint, you can’t even tell the patch existed.
+A primer will even it out so that after you paint, you can’t even tell the patch existed.

 However, professional interior house painters that have a high level of product knowledge may be able to recommend specific paint products that are less likely to flash.